Edinburgh Team

 Expertise and Experience

-Dr Cabrera is an Associate Psychologist at the Purple House Edinburgh.
-He is a registered clinical psychologist with experience working with clients of all ages (from young children to the older people).
-He has worked with clients who present with mild, moderate, severe and enduring mental health difficulties such as stress, anxiety, depression, specific-phobias, single-event PTSD, complex trauma, interpersonal problems, psychosis and mental health problems related to eating.
+Dr Cabrera is an Associate Psychologist at the Purple House Edinburgh and a registered Clinical Psychologist with extensive experience working with clients across the lifespan, from young children through to older adults.
+He has supported individuals with a wide range of mental health needs, including stress, anxiety, depression, specific phobias, post-traumatic stress disorder (single-event and complex trauma), interpersonal difficulties, psychosis, and eating-related mental health concerns.

-His core skills include carrying out psychological assessments, collaboratively developing problem-focused psychological formulations and provision of evidence-based, person-centred psychological interventions.
-He is skilled in utilising specific therapies or integrating multiple modalities in order to meet the individual needs of his clients.
+His core expertise includes conducting comprehensive psychological assessments, collaboratively developing problem-focused formulations, and delivering evidence-based, person-centred interventions.
+He is skilled in drawing upon specific therapeutic models as well as integrating approaches to meet the diverse needs of his clients.

-His approach is collaborative, non-judgmental, values-driven (compassionate, kind and respectful), inclusive, trauma-informed and neuro-affirmative.
+His therapeutic approach is collaborative, non-judgemental, values-driven (compassionate, kind, and respectful), inclusive, trauma-informed, and neuro-affirmative.

-Dr Cabrera has been working in the NHS for 10 years, both in community and inpatient settings, including Child and Adolescent Mental Health, Adult Mental Health, Mental Health Services for Older People and specialist services.
+Dr Cabrera has worked in the NHS for over a decade across both community and inpatient services.
+His clinical experience spans Child and Adolescent Mental Health Services, Adult Mental Health, Mental Health Services for Older People, and specialist services.

 Qualifications